lisabardelli/CV/README.md

 **[OpenTable - Kayak](https://www.opentable.co.uk/) Kayak, London (UK)** - (September 2019 to October 2020)<br>
 **Collection Specialist EMEA**<br>
+Aptitude to analyze ageing reports and manage front-end activities demonstrating project planning, organization, and time management skills.<br>
-Performing analysis on ageing reports and analyzing the collection of outstanding credit to minimize profit loss; performing Bank Reconciliation on a monthly basis to ensure a correct cash management of AR side of the company.
+Analyzed the collection of outstanding credit to minimize profit loss.<br>
+Led the Bank Reconciliation activity on a monthly basis to ensure a correct cash management of AR side of the company and to check for errors and inaccuracies.<br>

 **[Booking.com B.V.](https://www.booking.com/), Amsterdam (NLD)** - (May 2018 to November 2018)<br>
 **Credit Controller**<br>
-Managing a portfolio of 20k accounts and redesigning the end-to-end credit management process through the adoption of new digital technologies and the Agile methodology that contributed to improve the efficiency of the payment process.
+Developed strong analytical skills managing a Portfolio of 20k accounts.<br>
+Redesigned the end-to-end credit management process through the adoption of new digital technologies and the Agile methodology that contributed to improve the efficiency of the payment process.

 **[Organisation for the Prohibition of Chemical Weapons](https://www.opcw.org/), The Hague (NLD)** - (November 2017 to April 2018)<br>
 **Budget & Finance Analyst Trainee**<br>
-Financial planning and control of the Inspectorate Division Budget and responsible for reviewing and analyzing the cash outflows of the Inspectorate Division.
-Compilation of the monthly accounting reports for the Finance Director, which are consolidated in the organization’s cash flow statement.
+Involved in the financial planning and control of the Inspectorate Division Budget.<br>
+Analyzed the cash outflows of the Inspectorate Division. <br>
+Prepared monthly accounting reports for the Finance Director, consolidated in the organization’s cash flow statement.

 **[Anima SGR](https://www.animasgr.it/EN/Pages/default.aspx), Milan (ITA)** -  (December 2016 to June 2017)<br>
 **Marketing & CRM Asset Management Analyst**  <br>
-Performing financial and market analysis and analyzing the collected data in order to create detailed periodical reports, highlighting my findings to be used in the marketing decision making process.
+Performed financial and market analysis and analyzed the collected data in order to create detailed periodical reports, highlighting my findings to be used in the marketing decision making process.<br>
+Developed strong knowledge and interest in financial markets and Asset Management.

 **[Accenture](https://www.accenture.com/), Milan (ITA)** - (February 2016 to May 2016)<br>
 **Capital Markets - Wealth & Asset Management Intern** <br>
-Definition and the execution of the IT strategy of a top-tier Italian retail bank, through the migration of a critical IT reporting system towards an international custodian bank in order to cut the costs by up to 10% of the IT yearly budget.
+Involved in the Project Management team in the execution of the IT strategy of a top-tier Italian retail bank, through the migration of a critical IT reporting system towards an international custodian bank in order to cut the costs by up to 10% of the IT yearly budget.<br>
+Learned projects track progress systems and performance measurements.
 ***